-Read about this program in Technical.ly Philly.
+Read about the program in Technical.ly Philly.

 The certificate is designed for people who are seeking an entry-level front-end development position, freelance work, or who work as part of a team that communicates with developers.
 Throughout the program, you will hone your project presentation skills and learn to develop well-reasoned arguments for your design intentions.